Gael-Taca

 Gael-Taca is an Irish language promotional organisation in County Cork, Ireland.
-The organisation focuses on promoting the Irish language in the business sector and on trying to expand the number of Irish language immersion schools (Gaelscoileanna) in the city and county of Cork.
+Its primary activities are promoting the Irish language in the business sector and seeking expansion of the number of Irish language immersion schools (Gaelscoileanna) in the city and county of Cork.
 Having been in receipt of substantial State funding for many years, regular funding ceased in 2020 and as of 2025, operational State funding has not been restored.

 History

-The group was established in 1987 by Pádraig Ó Cuanacháin who remained their Marketing Director until he died in 2008.
+The group was established in 1987 by Pádraig Ó Cuanacháin who remained the marketing director until he died in 2008.

 The organisation had its government funding suspended in 2020 due to claims from the government that it had shortcomings in governance and financial control and a lack of operational capacity to handle funding.
 Following this, the organisation gave up its business premises in Cork and acquired emergency funding from the state to clear its accumulated debts, but due the lack of funding it operated primarily with volunteer staff.
 As of January 2025, funding remains suspended.